 Important: Participants must choose up to 2 of their submissions eligible for evaluation on the Large Test (same mechanic as choosing your final submissions on regular competitions).

-- September: making participants familiar with the submission system, evaluation on the open group of datasets (OpenML CC 18).
+- October-November: making participants familiar with the submission system, evaluation on the open group of datasets (OpenML CC 18).
 Crowdsourcing ODS datasets.